A research acceleration platform for identifying overlooked drug repurposing opportunities

 This platform is designed as a research acceleration tool for the scientific community.
 If you are a patient or caregiver, please consult qualified healthcare professionals for medical guidance.

-Ouki was developed by a software engineer with expertise in AI systems and automation, not a medical researcher.
+Ouki was developed by a cancer survivor and mechanical & electrical engineer who transitioned into software engineering with expertise in AI systems and automation.
+Having navigated the healthcare system firsthand and witnessed the challenges of cross-disciplinary medical research, the developer combined engineering problem-solving with AI capabilities to create a tool that identifies overlooked connections across disease boundaries.
 The name "Ouki" (大喜) means "great joy" in Japanese, reflecting the hope that this tool might help accelerate discoveries that bring relief to those suffering from disease.

 For questions, collaboration inquiries, or to report issues, please contact: